D4GEN-Genopole/DL-CancerLncRNA/README.md

 make viz
 ```

-## Model
+## Models

-We tried different models for both the expression and sequential data.
+We tried different models for both the expressions and sequences data.

-### Expression
+### Expressions models

 Expression data is a type of tabular data that is obtained through RNA sequencing.
 It represents the different expression levels of transcripts for different patients, and is typically normalized to facilitate comparison across samples.